 The Leigh Library, built in 1966, was one of the original three buildings on campus.
 It was named for Mabel Leigh from whom the City of Brewton acquired part of the land on which the Brewton Campus is located.
 The building was renovated to its current style in 2010 and contains various book collections, current periodicals, a classroom, computer work stations, a faculty room, and several study carrels.

 The Gymnasium has areas for basketball, volleyball, handball, and general physical fitness rooms.

 In 1972, the Woodfin Patterson Auditorium was built.
 The 950-seat auditorium provides a community room and ample seating for College and community activities.The auditorium, with its spacious stage and lobby areas, is named after former Jefferson Davis Community College’s first president, Woodfin Patterson.

-The Fine Arts Centercontains the Thomas E. McMillan Museum (which also houses the Alabama Room), art and ceramics studios, art gallery, history and art classrooms, and instructors’offices.
+The Fine Arts Center contains the Thomas E. McMillan Museum (which also houses the Alabama Room), art and ceramics studios, art gallery, history and art classrooms.

-The Center for Telecommunications Technologycontains the drafting and design program’s laboratory and classroom, video conferencing equipment, computer laboratories, office and meeting spaces, and Alabama Technology Network (ATN) offices.
+The Center for Telecommunications Technology video conferencing equipment, computer laboratories, office and meeting spaces, and Alabama Technology Network (ATN) offices.

-Lakeview(a 40-unit, student housing complex) is located on approximately 18 acres adjacent to the College Park.
-A resident manager lives on-site to assist residents.
+Lakeview, a 40-unit, student housing complex, is located on approximately 18 acres adjacent to the College Park.

-The College Parkis a 60-acre recreational facility that includes a 3-hole golf course and driving range, baseball and softball fields, four outdoor tennis courts, a two-mile paved walking trail, and a lake.
+The College Park is a 60-acre recreational facility that includes a 3-hole golf course and driving range, baseball and softball fields, a two-mile paved walking trail, and a lake.